Sossenbinder/Sossenbinder/README.md

 👯 I’m always looking to collaborate on whatever sounds interesting, paid or free.
 Leave me a message if you have something in mind!

-💬 Additionally, I am always happy to help and teach people.
-If you think my skillset can help you, don't hesitate to shoot me a message 📨
+📨 Additionally, I am always happy to help and teach people.
+If you think my skillset can help you, don't hesitate to send me a message.

 ### Find my matching Blazor portfolio page at [Dotschranz.net](https://dotschranz.net) (Get it, .net?
 Heh)